 HELPING STREET CATS

 Volunteers with Pet Rescue support street cats through programs to trap, neuter and return (TNR) and to find homes for those that are friendly.
 Our work is primarily in Mount Vernon, Yonkers, Port Chester, and White Plains and done on a by-request basis.
 The goal is to keep feral colonies from reproducing and to rescue cats that had been pets until they were put outside and abandoned.

-Volunteers partner with other rescue groups, including Pet Adoption League and the Westchester Humane Society, to help find homes for those that are adoptable.
+Volunteers partner with other rescue groups to help find homes for those that are adoptable.